GRvanderPloeg/parafac4microbiome/README.md

   appropriately for a multi-way data array.
 - `parafac()` allows the user to create a Parallel Factor Analysis model of the multi-way data array.
-- `assessNumComponents()` helps the user select the appropriate number of components for the PARAFAC model.
+- `assessModelQuality()` helps the user select the appropriate number of components by randomly initializing many PARAFAC models and inspecting various metrics of interest.
-- `modelStabilityCheck()` performs jack-knifing of samples to inspect the stability of the PARAFAC model.
+- `assessModelStability()` helps the user select the appropriate number of components by bootstrapping or jack-knifing samples and inspecting if the model outcome is similar.
 - `plotPARAFACmodel()` helps visually inspect the PARAFAC model.

 This package also comes with three example datasets.